 Understanding how to hear and talk to musicians is essential for teaching classes and working with composers.
 Join world - renowned composer and musician Kevin Bishop of Cuatro Puntos and choreographer Sonia Plumb for a thrilling exploration into the marriage between music and dance.

 Ramp up your Contemporary/Modern technique with a Guest Artist TBA.
-Modern dance is always evolving, fusing and diving into new, unchartered territory.
+Modern dance is always evolving, fusing and diving into new, uncharterred territory.
 Join our guest artist for what's hot in contemporary/modern dance across the pond.